Numeral prefix

 In many European languages there are two principal systems, taken from Latin and Greek, each with several subsystems; in addition, Sanskrit occupies a marginal position.
-There is also an international set of metric prefixes, which are used in the metric system and which for the most part are either distorted from the forms below or not based on actual number words.
+There is also an international set of metric prefixes, which are used in the world's standard measurement system.

 Table of number prefixes in English

-In the following prefixes, a final vowel is normally dropped before a root that begins with a vowel, with the exceptions of bi-, which is bis- before a vowel, and of the other monosyllables, du-, di-, dvi-, tri-, which are invariable.
+In the following prefixes, a final vowel is normally dropped before a root that begins with a vowel, with the exceptions of bi-, which is extended to bis- before a vowel; among the other monosyllables, du-, di-, dvi-, and tri-, never vary.

-The cardinal series are derived from cardinal numbers, such as the English one, two, three.
-The multiple series are based on adverbial numbers like the English once, twice, thrice.
-The distributive series originally meant one each, two each or one by one, two by two, etc., though that meaning is now frequently lost.
-The ordinal series are based on ordinal numbers such as the English first, second, third (for numbers higher than 2, the ordinal forms are also used for fractions; only the fraction 1/2 has special forms).
+Words in the cardinal category are cardinal numbers, such as the English one, two, three, which name the count of items in a sequence.
+The multiple category are adverbial numbers, like the English once, twice, thrice, that specify the number of events or instances of otherwise identical or similar items.
+Enumeration with the distributive category originally was meant to specify one each, two each or one by one, two by two, etc., giving how many items of each type are desired or had been found, although distinct word forms for that meaning are now mostly lost.
+The ordinal category are based on ordinal numbers such as the English first, second, third, which specify position of items in a sequence.
+In Latin and Greek, the ordinal forms are also used for fractions for amounts higher than 2; only the fraction 1/2 has special forms.

+The same suffix may be used with more than one category of number, as for example the ordinal numbers secondary and tertiary and the distributive numbers binary and ternary.